Brad Kolodner - Host

 Linda Fahey - Executive Director/Producer

-Linda Fahey joined the Folk Alley team in the spring of 2005.
+Linda Fahey joined the Folk Alley team in 2005.
 Her love for folk and folk-blues started early on while growing up in the folk-drenched Boston area.
 Her passion for music continued while pursuing degrees in her two other loves - field botany and forest ecology.
 From 1993-2000, while teaching natural history and environmental science at a small private college in the Adirondack Park of NYS, she presented and promoted folk and acoustic blues concerts in and around Saranac Lake.
 An unexpected twist of fate led to a job offer from Garrison Keillor to work for 'A Prairie Home Companion' as Associate Producer (aka talent booker.)
 She made the big move down from the mountains to the urban flatlands (and the relatively balmy climate) of St. Paul, Minnesota.
 While MN, Linda also worked for the Twin Cities-based folk label Red House Records.
-Today, when she's not focused on all things folk and roots music, Linda loves her life in Saranac Lake, NY - hiking or snowshoeing with her husband and 2 dogs (Luna and Savannah) in the Adirondacks, paddling her sea kayak, or obsessively following the Boston Red Sox.
+Today, when she's not focused on all things folk and roots music, Linda loves her life in Saranac Lake, NY - hiking or snowshoeing with her husband and 2 dogs (Luna and Mowgli) in the Adirondacks, paddling or obsessively following the Boston Red Sox.
 Go Sox!

 Matt Reilly - Host